cbsandiego/loan_qualifier_app/README.md

 ---
 ![Weighting home loan options.](images/home_loan.jpg)

-This is python command-line interface (CLI) application that gives users the ability to easily save their qualifying loans as a new CSV file to allow results to be shared as a spreadsheet.
+This is python command-line interface (CLI) application that gives users the ability to easily search for qualifying loans and save their search results as a new CSV file.
+This allows results to be shared as a spreadsheet.
 ---

 ## Technologies